 **Fedora/CentOS** # yum clean all # yum check-update # yum update **Ubuntu/Debian** # sudo apt-get update # sudo apt-get upgrade openssl

 If all went without errors, that’s it.
 Now, let’s make sure that we are running the version without security issues.

 **Fedora/CentOS** # rpm -qa | grep openssl openssl-1.0.1e-16.el6_5.7.x86_64 openssl-devel-1.0.1e-16.el6_5.7.x86_64 **Ubuntu/Debian** # openssl version OpenSSL 1.0.1 14 Mar 2012

-Now, after we made sure we are using latest version, we need to regenerate your certificate using a new private key.
-This process is standard, first we should create certificate signing request, create new key and then create the certificate its self (if we are using our own certificates, or send CSR to certificate authority issuer to create the new certificate).
+Now, after we made sure we are using the latest version, we need to regenerate your certificate using a new private key.
+This process is standard, first, we should create a certificate signing request, create a new key and then create the certificate itself (if we are using our own certificates, or send CSR to certificate authority issuer to create the new certificate).
 Then, replace the old certificate and start using the new ones.

 **Fedora/CentOS** # /etc/init.d/httpd restart **Ubuntu/Debian** # sudo service apache2 restart

 We should do that same for any other webserver or any other service that we use (Nginx, vsftpd, MySQL etc).
 Now we can sit back and relax.
 We are protected from the Heartbleed bug.